Easy Fall Off the Bone Oven Baked Ribs

 Directions

-2Optional: Move an oven rack near the top of the oven.
-Turn broiler to high and broil the ribs for 3-4 minutes, just until the barbecue sauce begins to caramelize.
-(Keep a close eye on the ribs while they broil so the sauce does not burn.)
+8Broil the ribs: Move an oven rack near the top of the oven and turn your broiler to high.
+Broil the ribs until the BBQ sauce begins to caramelize, about 3 to 4 minutes.
+Keep a close eye on them during this step to ensure the sauce doesn’t burn.
+Enjoy!

 Adam and Joanne's Tips

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
-We assumed 4 servings.
-The information below does include the barbecue sauce and 1 teaspoon of salt.
+• The nutrition facts provided below are estimates, which include the barbecue sauce and 1 teaspoon of salt.

 Nutrition Per Serving Serving Size 1/2 rack / Calories 433 / Protein 26 g / Carbohydrate 13 g / Dietary Fiber 0 g / Total Sugars 11 g / Total Fat 30 g / Saturated Fat 10 g / Cholesterol 107 mg / Sodium 694 mg